 If one could help oil the wheels of the machine of the regime then one might consider oneself productive and above all, sane, because everyone could equally be made useful and not being useful was only ever due to disbelief, which equalled sanity.

-So, the madness of the true poets was indeed sanity, even as they were driven to suicide and mutilation, even as they threw their bodies upon the wheels of the machine of the regime and were crushed to death.
+So, the madness of poets was indeed sanity, even as they were driven to suicide and mutilation, even as they threw their bodies upon the wheels of the machine of the regime and were crushed to death.

 Perhaps the voices emitting from the walls of the cell were not those of our schizophrenic echo chamber after all?
 Maybe the regime had blocked them out and maybe what we heard was the voice of N himself?
 Although he was our target of novel research in suspended disbelief, he had not evolved beyond homo economicus.
 But he did welcome Grace which he wore like a halo or rabbit’s paw.
 A sonata of mountaineering was syringed into his heart by a gramophone needle with certainty, with courtesy, and inspired a lament for the lunar abyss where the sweat of Grace was holy water.

 Emerging from an alarming spike in Artaudian virtual reality, Belladonna revolved, eclipsing herself, mask upon mask.
 From inside the nerve centre of the novel’s strategy, her precious and blessed body was attached with sensors, GPS and cameras, and radiated a cryptic wisdom.